Risk Management System

-Tokio Marine Group has established a crisis management system to minimize economic losses and other impact incurred in an emergency and quickly restore ordinary business operations.
+Tokio Marine Group has established the crisis management system to minimize economic losses and other impact incurred in an emergency and immediately restore ordinary business operations.

-The Company has formulated the “Tokio Marine Group Basic Policies for Crisis Management” and the “Tokio Marine Group crisis management manual” based on it, and has set forth the crisis management systems necessary for the Group companies to carry out their own roles.
+The Company has formulated the "Tokio Marine Group Basic Policies for Crisis Management" and the "Tokio Marine Group Crisis Management Manual" based on it, and has set forth the crisis management systems necessary for Group companies to carry out their own roles.

-Group companies formulate crisis management policies in line with policies of the Group as a whole to develop crisis management systems that include establishing a department in charge of crisis management, decision-making procedures for emergency situations and securing the chain of command.
-In addition to developing a crisis management system during normal conditions, the department in charge of crisis management plays the role of secretariat for response during emergency situations, including reporting to the Company.
+Group companies formulate crisis management policies in line with policies of the Group to develop crisis management systems that include establishing a department in charge of crisis management, decision-making procedures for emergency situations and securing the chain of command.
+In addition to developing the crisis management system during normal conditions, the department in charge of crisis management plays the role of secretariat for response during emergency situations, including reporting to the Company.

 When conditions that may develop into an emergency situation arise, in addition to each Group company determining whether or not these conditions correspond to an emergency situation, the Company determines, if necessary, whether or not these conditions correspond to an emergency situation for the Group.
 This system enables the Company to properly instruct Group companies and make sure necessary actions as a Group can be made.